NAME

 -M | --xml_scan

 Scan XML/HTTP devices.
-Can broadcast a network message on the current network interfaces to retrieve XML/HTTP capable devices.
+Can broadcast a network message on the current network interface(s) to retrieve XML/HTTP capable devices.
 No IP required in this mode.
+If IP address ranges are specified, they would be scanned instead of a broadcast.

 -O | --oldnut_scan